 2. Person of Sufficient Interest (PSI) Legal Status: this number includes children who are not in care but are placed by court order in the custody of a trusted family connection, such as a family member, close friend, Band, etc. PSIs are sometimes referred to as non-wards.

 Over the past six years, the number of children entering care has remained at or below average levels.
 Up until July of 2023, we were seeing an increase in the overall number of children and youth in out-of-home care as there were more children entering care than there were exiting.
 This suggests that children were remaining in care longer than in previous years.
 This may have been, in part, attributed to families presenting with much more complex challenges, including an influx of families struggling with misuse of substances, which may delay or interfere with family reunification.
-Over the last three quarters, the number of children in care has remained relatively flat.
+Over the last five quarters, the number of children in out-of-home care has remained relatively flat.

-Point-in-Time Children in Care1
+Point-in-Time Children in Care1 PSIs

 (Legal Status)2

-This number includes wards and those children with apprehended status and children in care under a Voluntary Section 9 Agreement, a Section 56 Extension of Services and wards of another province (where the Ministry is providing courtesy supervision).
+1 This number includes wards and those children with apprehended status and children in care under a Voluntary Section 9 Agreement, a Section 56 Extension of Services and wards of another province (where the Ministry is providing courtesy supervision).

-This number includes children/youth who are placed by court order in the custody of a designated Person of Sufficient Interest caregiver.
+2 This number includes children/youth who are placed by court order in the custody of a designated Person of Sufficient Interest caregiver.

 Graph showing number of intakes, investigations and children entering care